 Install comprehensive security software on every computer in your business

-- High-quality security software will include all the key protection you need.
+- High-quality security software should include all the key protection you need.

-- It is usually easier to buy a suite, but you can buy each piece of software separately.
-For example, you can buy separate virus and firewall packages.
+- It is usually easier to buy a suite of security products, but you can buy each piece of software separately.
+For example, you can buy separate virus and firewall software.

 - At a minimum, a computer security suite should include virus and Trojan protection, spyware protection and a firewall.